threefoldtech/0-db/README.md

 a version, creation and last opened date and it's own file-sequential-id.
 In addition it contains the mode used when it was created (to avoid mixing mode on different run).

-For each entries on the index, 36 bytes (28 bytes + pointer for linked list) plus the key itself (limited to 256 bytes) will be consumed.
+For each entries on the index, on disk, an entry of 30 bytes + the id will be written.
+In memory, 42 bytes (34 bytes + pointer for linked list) plus the key itself (limited to 256 bytes) will be consumed.

 The data (value) files contains a 26 bytes headers, mostly the same as the index one and each entries consumes 18 bytes (1 byte for key length, 4 bytes for payload length, 4 bytes crc,